 This is the perfect weeknight meal that can even be prepped ahead of time!
 Cheesy Taco Stuffed Shells are made with jumbo pasta shells stuffed with taco meat, salsa cheese.
 Then topped with more salsa and cheese and baked to perfection.
 Finish it off with your favorite taco toppings and devour!

 Taco Stuffed Shells Recipe is a delicious and easy-to-make meal that combines the flavors of tacos with the comfort of pasta.
 This recipe is perfect for those who love Mexican-inspired dishes and are looking for a new way to enjoy them.
 The recipe is also versatile, as it can be customized to include your favorite taco toppings and ingredients.
+Or you can make classic stuffed shells!

 I’ve said it many times, but taco anything at our house is always a winner.
 We love our classic tacos around here, but I also love to come up with twists like these stuffed shells!